Barry George The Algebra of Justice

 There is a perfectly innocent explanation for why Major Ingram read out the answers aloud as he considered them, which is firstly, that he was mulling the options over in company; secondly, that he was engaging the audience in his performance and that he recognized his duty to the audience; and thirdly, that he was an army officer and therefore was in the habit of talking while making decisions in the performance of his duties.

-A logical examination of the prosecution case shows that it is founded entirely on a lack of intelligence or thought, both in its structure and in its pretence, and that it is based on a failure to recognize these qualities in Major Ingram's performance.
-In fact the entire case against Major Ingram is an attack against his intelligence by the media and other interested parties.
+A logical examination of the prosecution case shows that it is founded entirely on a lack of intelligence or thought, and that it is based on a failure to recognize these qualities in Major Ingram's performance.
+In fact the entire case against Major Ingram is an attack against his intelligence by the media and its market.

-In any court equation a central factor in the case is that of true motive, and it is necessary to determine on which side of the equation it belongs.
-In this case the motive is given by the prosecution as "greed", but the defendant's risking of £468,000 suggests that it doesn't belong on his side, so we should look at the prosecution side of the equation.
-And here the motive factor appears on several counts.
-It appears in its case against Major Ingram, and it also appears on a second count as well, because, if greed motivates the contestants on the TV show, then the designers of the show have created that greed.
-The implication therefore is that they have created Major Ingram's greed in their prosecution both ways.
-The question that remains is whether the TV company is also responsible for the "greed" factor on a third point, namely the motive behind this particular fraud case.
-Major Ingram's performance on the Googol question and the TV company's success in taking the money from him suggest that it is.
-There is a fourth motive factor too, which is the contempt that our TV service has for public intelligence and talent nowawadays, and also their exploitation of the public generally.
-This also informs their prosecution.
+In any court equation the central factor in the case must be that of motive, and it is necessary to determine on which side of the equation it properly belongs.
+In this case the motive is given by the prosecution as "greed", though the defendant's risking of £468,000 at the last question suggests that it does not seem to belong on his side of the equation.
+On the prosecution side it is apparent on several counts.
+Firstly there is its case against Major Ingram and the withholding of his winnings (greed and cheating), and then it appears on a second count as well, because if greed motivates the contestants on the TV show, then the designers of the show and the perpetrators of this prosecution created that greed.
+The implication is that the TV company created Major Ingram's greed for the programme and for the prosecution.
+This leads to another point of hypocrisy which is in the matter of the fraud with which the defendent was charged and robbed of his winnings.
+There is a fourth apparent hypocrisy, this a professional one, which is that the TV company requires only idiots for its market, and that this contestant did not suit their market.

 A prosecution has to prove guilt beyond a reasonable doubt, and the case against Major Ingram fails to do this in every particular.
-All the points of the prosecution case have an innocent explanation to them which is consistent with the evidence, and only the defence corresponds fully with the evidence.
+All the points of the prosecution case against Major Ingram have an innocent explanation to them which is apparent in the evidence, and only the defendent's case corresponds fully with the evidence.

-The judge at the conviction used the threat of jail to forbid Major Ingram to defend his case or continue his struggle on TV, so that the judge banned him from using the very medium that created his cheat to undo it.
-The injustice of this arises from two injustices within the trial, the first being the TV company's refusal to pay his winnings on the basis of its cheat theory, and the second being that he was prosecuted for criminal fraud at all, because this trial was based on a misuse of the term fraud.
-It is surely not in the interests of the nation that a TV company should be allowed to use the criminal courts to protect its game rules, or that it should be allowed to make criminals out of its customers or out of British citizens.
-The audacity behind this corresponds with the audacity behind the cheat theory and the prosecution.
+The judge used the threat of jail to forbid Ingram to defend his case or continue his defence on TV, so that the judge banned him from using the very medium that created his cheat to undo it.
+The injustice of this arises from two injustices within the trial, the first being the TV company's refusal to pay his winnings on the basis of its cheat theory, and the second being his prosecution for criminal fraud at all, because this prosecution was based on a misuse of the term fraud.
+It is not in the interests of the nation that a TV company should be allowed to use the criminal courts to protect its game rules, or that it should be allowed to make criminals out of its customers or out of British citizens.
 Major Ingram was a customer of theirs, and he had responded to the challenge of the quiz along with many others who are tarred with the term "greed" by this company.
-Any such dispute is a commercial and civil dispute requiring a public tribunal to determine whether he had found a way round their rules, and if he agreed that it was so, how much he should get in exchange for the information as to how it was done, so that the TV company could prevent it happening again.
+Any such dispute should be a commercial and civil dispute requiring a public tribunal to determine whether he had found a way round their rules, and if the contestant agreed that it was so, how much he should get in exchange for the information as to how it was done, so that the TV company could prevent it happening again.
 This would be the honourable outcome.
-However this would be worthless to the TV company in this case because he clearly did not cheat.
+However this would be worthless to the TV company in this case because the contestant evidently did not cheat.

-The first injustice has led to the others, and rippling out naturally from this sequence is another injustice, because the Army, on the strength of this conviction, stripped Ingram of the rank that he had earned and the pension that went with it, and threw him out of the Army.
+Rippling out naturally from this sequence of injustices is another, because the British Army, on the strength of this conviction, stripped Ingram of the rank that he had earned and the pension that went with it, and threw him out of the Army.
 The Army Board of Inquiry did not do the job of inquiring into the situation presented to it, and this again continues the theme of lack of intelligence in the case against Major Ingram.

-The logical resolution of this case has the fraud and the hypocrisy factor on the prosecution's side of it, and there is no evidence for fraud on the defence side, either political or actual.
+The logical resolution of this case has the fraud and the hypocrisy factor on the prosecution's side of it, and there is no evidence for fraud on the defence side.

 For the Algebra of Justice click here.